awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 **To create objects**

-1. Choose a schema where the objects will be created\.
+1. Choose the schema where the objects are to be created\.
 The default schema is `public`\.
 Ensure that the schema exists and is accessible by the `NoPriv` account\.

 1. Log in to the PostgreSQL DB instance using the `NoPriv` account\.